-Despite the name, this thermal imaging camera gets the job done and comes with an infrared thermal imager as well as a visible light camera.
+Despite the name, the Fluke thermal imaging camera gets the job done and comes with an infrared thermal imager as well as a visible light camera.
 It’s cheap, durable, versatile, and easy to use, especially for contractors and property owners.

-It has a wide range for temperature detection, with the range being between 14 to 482 degrees Fahrenheit, coupled with precision within several degrees in either direction.
-Its accuracy is pretty good, but for leak detection and inspection it’s an great thermal imaging camera.
+It has a wide range for temperature detection, with temperature ranges between 14 to 482 degrees Fahrenheit, coupled with precision within several degrees in either direction.
+Its accuracy is pretty good, and for leak detection and inspection, it’s a great thermal imaging camera.